Online Resource Allocation with Convex-set Machine-Learned Advice: Adaptive Protection Level Algorithms

 To gain a better understanding of the definition of PLAs, let us consider a scenario where the size of all requests is $1$, and $m-p(x)$ is an integer.
 In this case, a PLA will always accept high-reward agents as long as we have the necessary resources.
 Moreover, the PLA will reject the $x$-th low-reward agent if either the number of low-reward agents already accepted is equal to $m-p(x)$, or there are no resources left.

 It is worth noting that in a PLA, the number of units that we protect for high-reward requests is solely dependent on the total low-reward demand we have observed so far, which is represented by $\bar s+s$ in Definition \ref{def:1}.
 This property makes PLA a practical and easy-to-implement approach.
 Another important observation is that the PLA introduced in \cite{ball2009toward} can be represented by a fixed protection level function: $p(x) = m- \frac{m}{2-r_{\ell}/r_h}$ for any $x\ge 0$.
-For a discussion on the necessity of the validity conditions for the PL functions listed in Definition \ref{def:1}, please refer to Appendix \ref{sec:valid}.